tpetricek/Talks/2015/scalable-ml-ds-fsharp/slides/slides/index.md

-- title : Functional library design
+- title : Scalable Machine Learning and Data Science with F#
-- description : What is the difference between frameworks and libraries and why (and how) you should design libraries & avoid frameworks.
+- description : The F# programming language is a great fit for exploratory data science, implementing machine learning and for scaling your code to run on Big Data in the cloud.
 - author : Tomas Petricek
 - theme : night
 - transition : none